 Filled with supernatural natural elements and gloomy atmosphere, damsels in distress and tyrannical men, The Castle of Otranto is a chilling read.
 Walpole has utilized a number of Gothic tropes that would eventually come to exemplify the genre.
 The backdrop of a medieval castle in a foreign country is the most obvious in the book, paired with elements of the supernatural and the macabre.
 However, Walpole’s novel is unique as it also includes humor and completely surrealistic additions that other well-known Gothic novels which followed did not.

 The Castle of Otranto is one of the most read Gothic novels, indeed a bulwark of Gothic literature.
-It is not a very quick read but it’s good to read considering its significance to the genre and its development.
+Although not an easy book, it’s good to read considering its significance to the genre and its development.
 Walpole’s novel is arguably the blueprint for many famous Gothic novels that tried to imitate its style.

 2. Vathek by William Beckford